 Waste products can also start to build up in the retina and form deposits called drusen, which tend to grow in size as the degeneration progresses.

 It is thought that the tiny new blood vessels that grow under the macula in cases of wet AMD are the body’s attempt to purge drusen deposits from the retina.
 However, the vessels form in the wrong place and cause scarring and damage to the macula.

 Such damage is what distorts vision and leads to blind spot symptoms.

-While it is uncertain what triggers the processes that leads to AMD, there are a few things that can increase the risk.
+While it is uncertain what triggers the processes that lead to AMD, there are a few things that can increase the risk.